5 Cleaning Chores You Need to Tackle After the Holidays

 Save: Cleaning Your Floors

-If you’re entertaining around the holidays, you might think that a clean scrub of the floors is one of the major musts on your list, but Rapinchuck suggests otherwise.
-“I always vacuum the floors, but I don’t wash them,” she says.
-“Because the minute people come in and step on the floors and eat, nobody will notice that you just washed them, anyway.”
-Rapinchuck recommends cleaning just enough so that your floors look pretty clean – you don’t want dirt or dust hanging around on the surface or anything – but saving a deeper clean of your floorboards for after the season of entertaining has come and gone.
+If you're entertaining around the holidays, you might think that a clean scrub of the floors is one of the major musts on your list, but Rapinchuk suggests otherwise.
+"I always vacuum the floors, but I don't wash them," she says.
+"Because the minute people come in and step on the floors and eat, nobody will notice that you just washed them, anyway."
+Rapinchuk recommends cleaning just enough so that your floors look pretty clean -- you don't want dirt or dust hanging around on the surface or anything -- but saving a deeper clean of your floorboards for after the season of entertaining has come and gone.

 Save: Wiping Down Your Walls

 Like your floors, the walls of your home are often susceptible to getting a little dirtied up when you've got a house full of guests -- especially kids.
 "I have a lot of nieces and nephews, and when they come over, they're running up and down our steps with their hands running along the wall," says Rapinchuk.
 "So the walls are something that I definitely clean once the holidays are over.
 That, or I just repaint!
 I use flat paint, so you can touch it up really easily, and with that paint, you can't really tell where you touched it up."